tinglesoftware/dependabot-azure-devops/README.md

 |GITHUB_ACCESS_TOKEN|**_Optional_**.
 The GitHub token for authenticating requests against GitHub public repositories.
 This is useful to avoid rate limiting errors.
 The token must include permissions to read public repositories.
 See the [documentation](https://docs.github.com/en/free-pro-team@latest/github/authenticating-to-github/creating-a-personal-access-token) for more on Personal Access Tokens.|
 |PRIVATE_FEED_NAME|**_Optional_**.
 The name of the private feed within the Azure DevOps organization to use when resolving private packages.
 The script automatically adds the correct feed/registry URL to the process depending on the value set for `PACKAGE_MANAGER`.
 This is only required if there are packages in a private feed.|
 |DIRECTORY|**_Optional_**.
 The directory in which dependancies are to be checked.
 When not specified, the root of the repository (denoted as '/') is used.
+|TARGET_BRANCH|**_Optional_**.
+The branch to be targeted when creating a pull request.
+When not specified, Dependabot will resolve the default branch of the repository.

 ## Running in docker